-Motorola shows off its Android 4.0 skin in a set of introduction videosAlex Wagner - Deputy Managing Editor, News Desk
+Motorola shows off its Android 4.0 skin in a set of introduction videosAlex Wagner - Editorial Director of News and Content

 Earlier this month, Motorola revealed that the DROID RAZR and DROID RAZR MAXX will be updated to Android 4.0 before the second quarter is up.
 Folks that own one of the two handsets may be wondering exactly what the updates will bring besides a higher version number, but today they don't have to wonder any longer, as Motorola has posted several videos that offer a peek at what the company's flavor of Ice Cream Sandwich will be like.
 The clips, posted to Motorola's Japanese site, show off a new lock screen with app shortcuts and music controls, the basics of the Webtop 3.0 software and a guide of what it's like to navigate around the combo of Android 4.0 and Moto's custom skin.